TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/03_lesson/lesson.md

 * [Do Now][]
 * [Lab - Dictionaries Storing Lists][] ([docx][]) ([pdf][])
 * [Associated Reading](https://tealsk12.github.io/2nd-semester-introduction-to-computer-science/readings.md#associatedreadings/6.3)
-* Read through the do now, lesson, and lab so that you are familiar with the requirements and can assist students.
+* Read through the Do Now, lesson, and lab so that you are familiar with the requirements and can assist students.

 ## Pacing Guide